LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt1.md

     - Low-level design will be done during the sprint.
     - Consult with the product owner if there are questions about details of the low-level design.

-#### Sprint Planning Meeting report
-For this class (not the real world), you will report these items:

-- Time and date of the meeting.
-- List of real-time participants.
-- Name of the scrum master.
-- Time & date planned for product review with client.
-- Any blocking issues that might need to be resolved.

-This report will be submitted at the end of the sprint.

 ### Daily stand-ups